cran-task-views/WebTechnologies/WebTechnologies.md

 1. `r pkg("httr", priority = "core")` is a user-facing client for HTTP requests.
   It leverages the curl package for most operations.
   Additional options may be passed to curl through httr's `config` parameter.
+  If you are developing a package that calls a web service, we recommend reading httr's vignettes.

+    httr's team is developing its successor, `r pkg("httr2")`.
+    You might wait for httr2 v1.0 to be released if your package needs a stable foundation.
+    However if you can adapt to breaking changes it may be beneficial to use httr2's new approach.

 1. `r pkg("crul", priority = "core")` is another package that leverages curl.
   It is an [R6](https://r6.r-lib.org/)-based client that supports asynchronous HTTP requests,